Father · Son · Holy Spirit

 +

 DAY 1Read Romans 12:1–2.
-Meditate on "living sacrifice."
-What does it mean that your body — your daily, embodied life — is the offering?
-What would that look like this week specifically?
+What does "living sacrifice" mean?
+What would it look like for your body — your daily, embodied life — to be the offering this week specifically?

-DAY 4–5Read 2 Corinthians 3:18.
-The transforming power of beholding.
-What are you spending the most time beholding (screens, worries, comparisons)?
+DAY 4–5Read 2 Corinthians 3:18 — the transforming power of beholding.
+What are you spending the most time beholding?
 How does this affect who you are becoming?

 WEEK 8Synthesis — Who God Is and Who You Are to Him